keigan-motor/pykeigan_motor/README.rst

 USB Serial
 -----------
+| To connect your Keigan Motor through USB serial, you need to know the mounted path.
-| You can get the unique ID of your Keigan Motor by
+| You can get the unique path of your Keigan Motor by
 ::

     ls /dev/serial/by-id/